ravi-dhiman-tas/Day2/README.md

 # Day2

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.
+This project is my 100DaysOfCode challenge to setup and run Angular2.0

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.